svetava/ExpenseManager/README.md

 3. A paginator will be added to the main form.

+4. Expense category functionality will be added (to filter expenses by category).

-4. The console error that appears when there are no expenses yet will be fixed (this error does not affect app functionality).
+5. The console error that appears when there are no expenses yet will be fixed (this error does not affect app functionality).

-5. The state update approach will be changed from relying on Zone.js & Angular’s change detection mechanism to a more modern and efficient approach using Signals.
+6. The state update approach will be changed from relying on Zone.js & Angular’s change detection mechanism to a more modern and efficient approach using Signals.

-6. The @Output decorator will be replaced with the more modern output() function.
+7. The @Output decorator will be replaced with the more modern output() function.